jeremiah-k/mmrelay-wiki/Plugin-Development-Guide.md

 9. **Use Standardized Data Storage**: Store plugin data in the standardized locations:
    - For structured data: Use the database methods (`store_node_data()`, `get_node_data()`, etc.)
    - For files and binary data: Use `self.get_plugin_data_dir()` to get the plugin's data directory
-10. **Trust the Message Queue**: Don't implement your own rate limiting or queuing - the message queue system handles this automatically.
-Simply call `sendText()` or `sendData()` and let the system manage delivery.
+10. **Trust the Message Queue**: Don't implement your own rate limiting - the system handles this automatically.
+Simply call `sendText()` and let the system manage delivery timing.
-11. **Monitor Queue Status**: For plugins that send many messages, consider checking queue status to avoid overwhelming the system during high traffic periods.
-12. **Handle Queue Errors Gracefully**: While the queue system is robust, always wrap message sending in try-catch blocks to handle any unexpected errors.

 ## Example Configuration